The Best Places To Visit In Colorado

 Other than sandboarding, the main activities are hiking the limitless dunes and going off-roading down the 19.9-mile Medano Pass Primitive Road.
 There aren’t any designated hiking trails on the dunes, so you can hike wherever you want at your own pace.

-PRACTICAL INFORMATION: This NP is about 4 hours drive from Denver, but visiting on day trips is not a good idea.
-Mosca is the closest town, at little over 20 minutes drive – you can base yourself there to explore the park.
+This national park is about a 4-hour drive from Denver, but visiting on day trips is not a good idea.
+Mosca is the closest town, a little over 20 minutes drive – you can base yourself there to explore the park.

 Ouray